Luke O'Donnell

 Luke O'Donnell (born 22 October 1980) is an Australian former professional rugby league footballer who played in the 1990s, 2000s and 2010s.
 An Australian international and New South Wales State of Origin representative forward, he previously played his club football in Australia with National Rugby League teams the Balmain Tigers, Wests Tigers, North Queensland Cowboys and the Sydney Roosters, with whom he featured in the club's 13th premiership.
 O'Donnell also played for two seasons with the Huddersfield Giants in the Super League.

 Early years

-Born in Liverpool and raised in Manyana, New South Wales, O'Donnell attended Ulladulla High School playing for the Milton-Ulladulla Bulldogs in the Group 7 Rugby League from 1990 to 1996.
+Born in Liverpool on 22 October 1980 and raised in Manyana, New South Wales, O'Donnell attended Ulladulla High School playing for the Milton-Ulladulla Bulldogs in the Group 7 Rugby League from 1990 to 1996.

 After retiring in 2013, O'Donnell has opened a chicken shop named "Tub & Kilo" in Rosebery, Sydney.

 His younger brother Kyle O'Donnell also became an NRL footballer.

 Playing career

 Balmain and Wests Tigers

 O'Donnell made his first grade début with the Balmain Tigers on 31 July 1999.
 He was sin binned on his début match, a loss to the Sydney City Roosters at Leichhardt Oval.
 O'Donnell made three appearances off the bench during the 1999 season, all losses.

 From 2000, O'Donnell played 4 seasons with the Wests Tigers, playing in 48 games.
 However, in the second game of the 2003 season O'Donnell received an 11-week suspension for a late, high tackle that left Michael Monaghan with a broken jaw, and played no further games with the Tigers.
 At the time, it was the second longest suspension in NRL history.